 4) War, Plague & Fire

 If the Middle Ages looked grim, things didn’t get a lot better in the century following the Tudors.
 There was revolution, bubonic plague, and the Great Fire of London (which, by all accounts, seems to have been anything but great).
 This gallery is full of everyday possessions, 17th century fire engines (or ‘buckets’), beautiful old maps and a fully recreated Stuart sitting room.

 The next 200 years saw some of the greatest extremes of inequality in London society – and this section’s home to the original wooden interior of a debtor’s prison cell (complete with inmates’ graffiti), as well as royal jewels, ornamental weaponry and frilly aristocratic fashion.

 6) People’s City

-Covering the Victorian period and early 20th century, this gallery boasts the art deco elevator doors from Selfridges, huge interactive displays on the suffragette movement and the two world wars, and a fully reconstructed Victorian high street, lined with walk-in shops stocked with authentic antique merchandise.
+Covering the Victorian period and early 20th century – and easily the coolest part of the Museum of London – this gallery boasts the art deco elevator doors from Selfridges, huge interactive displays on the suffragette movement and the two world wars, and a fully reconstructed Victorian high street, lined with walk-in shops stocked with authentic antique merchandise.

 7) World City

-The final gallery’s full of the kind of modern references you rarely see behind museum glass – vespas, iPods, models of the Shard and, er, Tom Daley’s swimming trunks.
-But it’s also the part of the museum that touches on some of today’s more relevant issues, from race tensions to radical fashion, advancing technology and youth culture.
+The Museum of London’s final gallery is full of the kind of modern references you rarely see behind museum glass – vespas, iPods, models of the Shard and, er, Tom Daley’s swimming trunks.
+But it’s also the part of the museum that touches on some of today’s more relevant issues, from societal tensions to radical fashion, advancing technology and youth culture.